dogecoin/dogecoin/README.md

 [![Build Status](https://travis-ci.com/dogecoin/dogecoin.svg?branch=master)](https://travis-ci.com/dogecoin/dogecoin)

-Dogecoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
+Dogecoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of wow (POW).
 Taking development cues from Tenebrix and Litecoin, Dogecoin currently employs a simplified variant of scrypt.
 - **Website:** [dogecoin.com.](https://dogecoin.com)